robertfg/routing-examples/README.md

 # Routing Examples

 Project:  This project is just a means to explore different examples of routing:
-          1. Node.js only
+          1. Node.js only in plain text
+          2. Node.js in html
-          2. Node and Express with App Only
+          3. Node and Express with App Only
-          3. Node and Express with Routing
+          4. Node and Express with Routing
 Author:   Robert Glover
 Date:     2016-07-27